Gorgeous Kerry Hill Lamb to put a smile on your face

 Photo Courtesy of Peter Bond

-So, How about this update?
-Well, tonight is exciting, fun and special.
-This time it is all about Kerry Hill sheep who are as cute as a button and have the added bonus of having great fleece to spin as well !
+This week it is all about Kerry Hill sheep who are as cute as a button and have the added bonus of having great fleece to spin as well !

 The Kerry Hill breed (or in Welsh: Dafad Bryniau Ceri) is from Powys, on the English/Welsh borders, and it derives its name from the village of Kerry, near Newtown.
 There are records of this distinctive breed in this area dating back to 1809, and the first Flock Book was published in 1899.
 Registered Kerry Hill Sheep can be found throughout the British Isles, Ireland, Denmark, Germany and the Netherlands.
 It is a cute sheep, with a black nose and sharply defined black and white markings on the head and legs.
 The fleece handles very well and is amongst the softest of the British wools.
 The breed crosses well with Hill and Long wool breeds to make crossbred ewes.
 Though still not very numerous, the breed was removed from the records of the Rare Breeds Survival Trust watchlist in 2006.